-The overall rate of return is the WACC which is the average cost of long-term debt and the approved rate of return on equity.
+The overall rate of return is the WACC, which is the average cost of long-term debt and the approved rate of return on equity.
 The return is the compensation which the company receives for the capital that is invested in the regulated asset base and calculated by applying the WACC to the asset base.
-Both the WACC and regulated asset base must be approved by the Commission.
+Both the WACC and Regulated Asset Base (RAB) must be approved by the Commission.

-The Commission and DOMLEC proceeded to work on the WACC, and each submitted their determination of which the lower amount, as derived by the Commission, was agreed with and by DOMLEC.
+Both the Commission and DOMLEC proceeded to work on the WACC, and each party submitted their determination of which the lower amount, as derived by the Commission, was agreed with and by DOMLEC.